You shipped it. Now make it bulletproof.

 A02: Cryptographic Failures

-This category covers everything from sending data over HTTP instead of HTTPS to storing passwords in plaintext.
-In vibe-coded apps, the most common version is simpler and more immediate: secrets in client-side code.
+This category covers all the ways sensitive data travels without protection — HTTP instead of HTTPS, passwords stored in plaintext, encryption done wrong.
+In vibe-coded apps, the most immediate version is simpler and more concrete: secrets end up in your client-side bundle.

 const stripe = new Stripe(process.env.NEXT_PUBLIC_STRIPE_SECRET_KEY);

-That NEXT_PUBLIC_ prefix means this key is baked into your JavaScript bundle.
-Anyone who visits your site can open DevTools and read it.
-This isn't a hypothetical — we find exposed Stripe keys, OpenAI keys, and Supabase service role keys in over half the vibe-coded apps we scan.
+That NEXT_PUBLIC_ prefix is Next.js telling you this variable is embedded in the browser-side JavaScript.
+Your Stripe secret key — the one that can charge cards and issue refunds — is now readable by anyone who opens DevTools and searches your bundle.
+We find exposed Stripe keys, OpenAI API keys, and Supabase service role keys in over half the vibe-coded apps we scan.

 await db.users.create({